openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 will need to remove the associated `IPAMClaim` objects.
 This should only happen if the NetworkAttachmentDefinition has the persistent IPs knob enabled.

+### Topology Considerations

+#### Hypershift / Hosted Control Planes
+Nothing special should be required to handle hosted control plane scenarios.

+#### Standalone Clusters
+Nothing special should be required to handle standalone cluster scenarios.

+#### Single-node Deployments or MicroShift
+Nothing special should be required to handle single-node deployments or MicroShift.

+The new CRD will result in slightly more memory / disk consumption, but we haven't measured it.
+If the feature is disabled, it should have no memory or disk impact.

 ### Implementation Details/Notes/Constraints

 ### Risks and Mitigations